-The Electrical Engineering Technology programs provide the education and training needed to install, maintain and troubleshoot electrical devices and equipment.
+The Electrical Engineering Technology Associates Applied Science Degree provides the education and training needed to install, maintain and troubleshoot electrical devices and equipment.
 Students explore topics such as basic circuits, wiring practices, electronics, programmable logic controllers, sensors, hydraulics, motors - devices and principles used in all manufacturing processes.
 In addition, students are exposed to the practice and regulations of residential and commercial wiring and renewable energy.
 An emphasis is placed on developing strong and logical troubleshooting skills.

-Graduates are eligible to take the State of Maine Journeyman Electrician Exam.
-Two of the four years on-the-job training that is required for a Journeyman Electrician's license are awarded to graduates upon completing this program.
 No previous experience in electricity is required, but applicants should have a strong math and science background.
 Graduates find employment as an industrial electrician/technician for manufacturing companies, engineering assistant, technician with power or communication companies, residential and commercial electrical construction, electrical equipment sales, and many other related areas.

 Graduates of the associate degree program who wish to pursue a baccalaureate degree may transfer with junior year status to the University of Maine in Electrical Engineering Technology or the University of Southern Maine in the Department of Technology's Electromechanical Systems concentration.